The Begriddled Story

 Adjacent numbers that are the same and under the (until then) existing rules are treated differently depending whether they are adjacent diagonally (not joined) or not (joined) no longer come into it.

-This further limits what can be hidden in a puzzle, but the simplicity of the single rule means that I expect (as I write on 13 May 2021) to now work only with the new form.
+This further limits what can be hidden in a puzzle, but the simplicity of the single rule means that I expect (writing on 13 May 2021) to now work only with the new form.
 The biggest general restriction is that there must always be an even number of connections in a closed loop.
 It’s easy to see why.
 Every join must be between two numbers exactly 1 apart (considering 0 as 10 for the purpose of joining with 9).
 So joins alternate odd and even.
 So to get back to the same point in a closed loop there must be an even number of line segments involved else you’d have switched from odd to even or even to odd.

 August 2021 update: I’m still only working with the reduced rule set but have only been making puzzles that have no horizontally or vertically adjacent pairs or identical numbers.
 So they can be viewed as puzzles with exactly the same rules as there always were, but where the second rule is just not needed.
 I prefer that approach over including pairs of same numbers that previously would have joined but now don’t, because it leaves the door open to doing more of the original puzzles, which I still like and which you can do more with.